Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

    ![S20](../../assets/images/screen_20.jpg)

-   - each chapter or file with appropriate structure included at the top.
+   - file or chapter with the structure included at the top of each.

    ![S21](../../assets/images/Screen_21.jpg)

    ℹ️ **Tip**: You can copy existing files from the second repository and adjust its content to your needs.

-4. As you add some content, open Github Desktop Client, fill in the **Summary** box and perform the standard procedure:
+4. As you add some content, open Github Desktop Client, name the change in the **Summary** box and perform the standard procedure:
    -   **Commit to master**
    -   **Push origin**

    **📝 Note:** It is recommended to save files and make *commits* regularly to check deployments on the server.

-6. In the bottom right corner of your repository on the server check if the section **Environments** is active.
+5. In the bottom right corner of your repository on the server check if the section **Environments** is active.

    ![S8](../../assets/images/screen_8.jpg)

-7. To view your deployment select **github-pages** and **view deployment**.
+6. To view your deployment select **github-pages** and **view deployment**.

    ![S9](../../assets/images/screen_9.jpg)

-8. In the web browser enter your full user's name: *username.github.io* and check if your simple web page works.✌️
+7. In the web browser enter your full user's name: *username.github.io* and check if your simple web page works.✌️

    ![S22](../../assets/images/Screen_22.jpg)